Suggested Searches

 What is Gateway?

 Gateway is a next-generation space station that will orbit the Moon.
 It will enable a wide range of research activities and serve as a vital staging point for deep space exploration.
-Gateway will feature habitation and research facilities, crew and payload airlocks, and docking ports for visiting spacecraft, including Orion, lunar landers, and logistics resupply craft.
-As the first permanent infrastructure at the Moon, Gateway is a crucial component of NASA’s Artemis missions, which aim to return humans to the lunar surface in preparation for the first crewed missions to Mars.
+Gateway will feature habitation and research facilities and docking ports for visiting spacecraft, including Orion, lunar landers, and logistics resupply craft.
+As the first permanent infrastructure at the Moon, Gateway is central to NASA’s Artemis missions, which aim to return humans to the lunar surface in preparation for the first crewed missions to Mars.

 What’s the purpose of Gateway?